martinemde/martinemde.github.io/_posts/2025-10-28-hire-junior-engineers-now.md

 ## We've Been Here Before

 Engineers faced a similar crossroads years ago.
-Dan McKinley captured it perfectly in his ["Egoless Engineering"](https://egoless.engineeriang/) talk.                                                                                                                                    t
+Dan McKinley captured it perfectly in his ["Egoless Engineering"](https://egoless.engineeriang/) talk.

 He describes a designer who was encouraged to contribute to an application and accidentally broke the build late at night.
 The team had a choice: lock it down so only "real engineers" could deploy, or make deploys safe for everyone.